 Note: The COBLT Name Code is the first 3 letters of the patient's last name.

-Note: The COBLT Recipient ID is assigned by the MCC at the time a preliminary search form shipment.
+Note: The COBLT Recipient ID is assigned by the MCC at the time a preliminary search form is submitted.
 Note: Center code should be completed using your center's 3-digit NMDP code.

-Note: A copy of the Specimen Submission Form should be sent to the MCC at the time of

-Note: Samples should be sent to:

-Robertson Parkman, M.D.
-Children's Hospital Los Ar
+Note: A copy of the Specimen Submission Form should be sent to the MCC at the time of shipment.
+Note: Samples should be sent to: Robertson Parkman, M.D.
+Children's Hospital Los Angeles Γ hald many Γ

-Children's Hospital, Los Angeles 4650 Sunset Boulevard, Mail Stop #62

-Los Angeles, CA 90027
+Children's Hospital, Los Angeles 4650 Sunset Boulevard, Mail Stop #62 Los Angeles, CA 90027